Podcast: Download

 Don’t overcomplicate or overthink the loci technique.

 It’s easy to overthink and analyze, of course.
 It’s in our nature, right?
-Well, we can still scrub it out.
+Well, we can still scrub overthinking out.

-To make it simple, start with just 5-10 loci.
-Yes, you can build up to hundreds, if not thousands of loci, but use will they be if you don’t know how to reliably use just a handful?
+To make learning this memory technique simple, start with just 5-10 loci.
+Yes, you can build up to hundreds, if not thousands of loci, but what use will they be if you don’t know how to reliably use just a handful?

-Keep it simple and then follow the next step.
+Keep it simple and then build up to more advanced mental journeys by following the next step.

 #2: Add Complexity To Your Method of Loci Strategy As Your Skills Grow